 • Solid and well made

-• Lots of handy compartments
+• More handy compartments than Secret Squirrel

 • A hundred and sixty quid/$220 for a PVC tank bag?

 I like to try new stuff, or up to a point, retry ideas I’ve given up on and once I strung some high-end Rova-Flex zip ties round the frame and headstock, the Fandango perched securely on my WR’s big IMS tank.
 It stayed there for a month, zipped off every 4-500kms to refill the tank, or right off when overnighting in lodgings.
+Since then I used it on an XR400 in Algeria and On my XScrambleR 700 in Morocco and around/

 The volume is just right for me, though I found the map pocket’s surface area a bit small.
 It closes with a velcro patch, but that wasn’t enough to stop my vital notebook falling out on some gnarly terrain.
-Going back to look for it was just ‘too hot, too hard, too far’, to paraphrase GL’s moto, so make sure you velcro down well, especially with toll-road tickets.
+Going back to look for it was just ‘too hot, too hard, too far’, to paraphrase GL’s motto, so make sure you velcro down well, especially with toll-highway tickets.